 Throughout an embryos’ life, cells with diverse fates and morphologies interact to give rise to well-defined tissue architecture.
 The early assembly of nervous system circuits is fundamental for life and behavior; yet dissecting the events initiating this assembly is a tantalising challenge.
 How do nervous system cells interact spatio-temporally while concurrently diversifying their fates?
 Pioneer cells are thought to initiate circuit assembly, but their molecular identity, development, and interactions remain elusive.
 How do circuit components establish their specialised morphologies to coordinate assembly in vivo, towards functional connectivity?
 What interactions ensure the fidelity with which the mature nervous system structure is maintained?
-What overarching principles pattern assembly across species?
+Which overarching principles pattern assembly across species?

 To address these questions, we employ an interdisciplinary line of real-time in vivo imaging and refined genetics, genomics, and molecular approaches.
 We will combine cellular and molecular studies with high-resolution imaging and omics approaches, in collaboration with fellow research groups.
 The main system we study is the nematode C. elegans.
 This is a valuable system for our interdisciplinary approach, since C. elegans has transparent embryos, traceable lineages, morphogenesis that is tractable at single-cell resolution, mapped nervous system anatomy and connectivity, a sequenced genome, and sophisticated genetics (see figure and videos).
 Many C. elegans neural cell types and genes are shared across invertebrate and vertebrate species.
 Thus, discovery of gene–function relationships and the dissection of nervous system assembly in C. elegans is our route to addressing – in collaboration with other research groups – conserved principles in other organisms.